 Table of Contents and Passage Interference

-Adding a table of contents can help you to rank particular sections of a page in the search results.
+Adding a table of contents can help you rank particular sections of a page in the search results.

 Keyword frequency is the number of times your main keyword appears in your page content.

-For example, I’m planning to produce an seo plan template and I don’t need to mention the target keyword at all in the article.
+For example, I’m planning to produce an SEO plan template, and I don’t need to mention the target keyword at all in the article.

-What’s more important is to serve the user’s intention on your page by writing your answer naturally.
+More important is to serve the user’s intention on your page by writing your answer naturally.